thingsiplay/enjoy/README.md

 ### Features

-- run *RetroArch* games directly from your console or file manager
+- run *RetroArch* games directly from your terminal or file manager
 - combine it with other programs output like `grep`, `ls` or `dmenu` to play a game from a list of ROM files
 - fast startup